anders-softhouse/FrontendTestSofthouse/README.md

 * `docker build -t person-family:latest .`
 * `docker run -dp 8080:8080 person-family`

-Note: You will only be judged by the original version of this backend
+Note: You will only be judged by the original version of the backend